muhammadsafar/springboot-kafka-microservice/README.md

 2. base-domain as parent model
 3. email and stock service as subscriber
 4. order as producer
-5. sprig boot , mongo db model collection,
+5. spring boot , mongo db simple model collection,
 7. using kafka
 8. redis in order-service
+9. using java 17, springboot 3xx
+10. application test